yuansfer/yuansfer-mobile-sdk-android/README.md

     void onPaymentMethodResult(LocalPaymentResult localPaymentResult, String deviceData){}
 ````
 * If you need to add a separate Google Pay, you should check whether the Google Pay service and configuration are available.
-If it is available, the Google Pay button is usually displayed.
+If it is available, the Google Pay button is usually displayed, Your Activity must inherit YSGooglePayActivity and implement the methods of it.
 ````
     public void onReadyToPay() {
         //Google Pay service is available, usually showing the payment button